CLI Reference

 --headers | false | Treat first row as column headers |

-The markdown and csv formats output raw table data directly (no JSON envelope).
+markdownandcsvformats output raw table data directly instead of a JSON envelope.

 edit